Manered/DataScript/README.md

 # DataScript
-> A human readable configuration format/language with a Java implementation.
+> A human-readable configuration format/language with a Java implementation.
 Meant to be easy to understand, write and use.

 ---